-OVW will conduct two live web-based pre-application information sessions.
-During these live sessions, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
-These live sessions are tentatively scheduled for:
+OVW will conduct two web-based pre-application information sessions.
+During these sessions, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
+These sessions are tentatively scheduled for:

-- 1. April 30, 2024, at 2:00 pm ET - 2.
-May 2, 2024, at 2:00 pm ET
+- 1. May 10, 2024, at 2:00pm ET. - 2.
+May 15, 2024, at 2:00pm ET.

-Participation in a pre-application information session is optional and not a requirement to be eligible to apply and recording will be available on the OVW website.
+Participation in a pre-application information session is optional and not a requirement to be eligible to apply and recordings will be available on the OVW website.

-To register for the live session, contact the Campus Program Mailbox at OVW.Campus@usdoj.gov.
+To register, contact the Campus Unit at OVW.CulturallySpecificCampus@usdoj.gov or at 202-532-5602.
 Registration must be received at least three days prior to the start of the session.
 Participants are not registered until they receive a confirmation email.
-Webinars will be captioned in English and Spanish.
-Interested applicants needing additional language assistance should contact this program at OVW.Campus@usdoj.gov or at 202-307-6026 as soon as possible, but no later than two weeks prior to webinars.
+Webinars will include simultaneously Spanish interpretation and will be captioned in English and Spanish.
+Interested applicants needing additional language assistance should contact this program at OVW.CulturallySpecificCampus@usdoj.gov or at 202-532-5602 as soon as possible, but no later than two weeks prior to the webinar.